Large Indoor Plants- Tall, Green, and Handsome!

 Care and Maintenance

 - Watering: Too much watering will lead to root rot.
-Space your watering sessions mindfully and wait for the soil to dry out between sessions.
+Schedule watering sessions.
+Wait for the soil to dry before the next watering session.

 - Pruning: Maintain a handsome, sleek trunk by clipping out yellowing leaves at the bottom.